0xPARC/0xparc-intro-book/src/sumcheck.typ

 ]

-You could in principle check for counts of any more complicated subgraph as opposed to just $K_3$.
+You could in principle check for counts of any more complicated subgraph as opposed to just the triangle $K_3$.
+Just modify the indicator function above.

 === Verifying a polynomial vanishes